chanzuckerberg/chalice-app-template/README.md

 [Terraform](https://www.terraform.io/) is
 an [Infrastructure-as-Code](https://en.wikipedia.org/wiki/Infrastructure_as_Code) framework that we use to manage our cloud resources.
-Terraform allows us to reproducibly and securely manage our AWS infrastructure.
+Terraform allows us to automatically, reproducibly, and securely manage our AWS infrastructure.

 Out of the box, Terraform and Lambda require a lot of configuration and domain knowledge to work together.
 You need to know how to package your function and its dependencies, configure its IAM role, set up event sources, configure API